My impatient fate

-Ananke is that unseen binding or limit through her entanglement with Kronos, or time, that creates the world: the Heavens, Ge, the earth, all the gods, mortals, plants and animals.
-Necessity then, is experienced in our environment, the place of our being, and in the relations of family, community, obligations, servitude, all of which, as Hillman says, “governs our being.”
+Ananke is that unseen binding, or placing of limits, through her entanglement with Kronos, or time, that creates the world: the Heavens, Ge, the earth, all the gods, mortals, plants and animals.
+Necessity then, is experienced in by the very nature of our environment, the place of our being, and throughout the relations of family, community, with the imposition of obligations, servitude, each of which, as Hillman says, “governs our being.”

 She also has associations to the Underworld, operating as an invisible psychic force.
-She herself is imageless, which Hillman suggests accounts for her compelling force upon us that leads to our afflicted states.
+She herself is imageless, which Hillman suggests accounts for her compelling force leading us into our afflicted states.
 She is blind necessity underlying all images that capture and compel us into mythological states experienced as reality.

 “To use the word “reality” implies an ontological condition that cannot be otherwise.
 Therefore there must be something unalterably necessary about images so that psychic reality, which first of all consists in images, cannot be mere afterimages of sense impressions.
 Images are primordial, archetypal, in themselves ultimate reals, the only direct reality that the psyche experiences.
 As such they are the shaped presences of necessity.”

-Ananke’s constraints that lead to our afflictions are the theme of Hillman’s essay titled, Athene, Ananke, and the Necessity of Abnormal Psychology that move from a general discussion of Ananke, into a deeper discussion on the relationship between necessity and affliction.
-Taking his cue from Plato, Freud and Jung, Hillman sees the constrictions of necessity as a first cause, that which then calls for Nous, or reason through persuasion for the presence of “creating principles.”
+Ananke’s constraints that lead to our afflictions are the theme of Hillman’s essay titled, Athene, Ananke, and the Necessity of Abnormal Psychology, which moves from a general discussion of Ananke, into a deeper discussion on the relationship between necessity and affliction.
+Taking his cue from Plato, Freud and Jung, Hillman sees the constrictions of necessity as a first cause, that which leads us to Nous, or reason, through persuasion for the presence of “creating principles.”
 Hopefully, more reflections to come in a later post.
 Here’s a quote in closing: